Bo Peep (Toy Story): Personality

 Bo Peep is portrayed as a very flirtatious, romantic, sensible and levelheaded toy.
 She is depicted as gentle, ladylike, and kindhearted.
 She has strong feelings for Woody and cares for him, which cause her (along with Slinky) to give him the benefit of the doubt when he allegedly murders Buzz Lightyear, whom she clearly considers attractive as well, and consistently whispers to the wall her worries about where Woody could be.
 Despite this, she still behaves like a free spirit.
 She only believes what she has witnessed for herself, such as when she looks into Lenny's visor and sees Buzz riding behind Woody aboard RC, while the rest of the toys immediately take her word for it.
 By the time she is moved to Molly's room, she becomes more of a leader amongst her toys as she is described by Woody to be the most capable of easing Molly's cries at night which often caused great dismay to everyone.

-Since she parted ways with Andy, Bo has taken on a different point of view in life.
-As a lost toy, she never worries about being loved by a child and is open to see the world.
+Since she parted ways with Andy and Molly, Bo has taken on a different point of view in life.
+As a lost toy, she never worries about being loved by a child and is open to seeing the world.

 Voice acting

 Voice actress Annie Potts voiced the character in Toy Story, Toy Story 2 and Toy Story 4.
 Regarding the new portrayal of Bo in the fourth film, Potts told Glamour that Bo "is modern, independent, capable and confident.
 Bo is written and conceived to be inspiring as she has weathered life’s ups and downs with grace."
 Story supervisor Valerie LaPointe said that Potts gave this new version of Bo a deeper voice, more grit and natural charm.
-Directing animator Patty Kihm said: "If you look closely, you'll see cracking in her hair – this is a subtle but constant reminder to the audience that she's made of porcelain.

 In the video game Toy Story Racer, Bo is voiced by Rebecca Wink.

-Appearances
+Movies

 Toy Story

-The character is introduced in Toy Story as a porcelain figurine that is a detachable component of a bedside lamp along with a three-headed-sheep belonging to Andy's younger sister Molly.
+The character is introduced in Toy Story as a porcelain figurine that is a detachable component of a bedside lamp along with a three-headed sheep belonging to Andy's younger sister Molly.
 Nonetheless, Andy is seen playing with her and the rest of his toys; in Andy's games of imaginative play, Bo is used as the damsel-in-distress of the stories.
 Bo is the protagonist Woody's romantic interest, and acts as a voice of reason for him.
 She is depicted as gentle, ladylike, and kindhearted.
 Woody is excluded from the group of toys when Buzz Lightyear starts to attract more attention, but Bo remains loyal to him rather than taunting him because of Buzz's rise in popularity.
 After Woody accidentally knocked Buzz out the window, she is one of the only toys who is skeptical to believe that Woody would have purposely harmed Buzz, even with their tumultuous start.
 At the end of the film, when Woody and Buzz return, she gives Woody a kiss.